dat-ecosystem/dat/readme.md

 - real time data (e.g. lots of commits)
 - data filtering/subsets
 - compact history (disk efficient - only store enough to sync)
+- transforming data, as it doesn't have a concept of data transformations and isn't a scripting language

 `git` is great for sharing line-based ASCII formatted files like CSV that are small in size (thousands of rows).
 See [git (and GitHub) for Data](http://blog.okfn.org/2013/07/02/git-and-github-for-data/) for more discussion on this use case.